Strengths-Based Coaching and Workshops

 Team leaders receive a debriefing and a plan to guide them as they maximize their team’s individual strengths to meet organizational and departmental objectives.

-4. Individual Goal Coaching
+4. Individual Coaching

 Each participant will receive a one-hour coaching session to develop their personal plan to stay on target.

-In-Depth Sessions for Further Skills Building
+Building on Strengths: In-Depth Sessions for Further Skills Building

 Once you have made the initial investment in strengths, our ongoing support ensures that the framework is integrated into your daily operations.
+Supervisor work sessions ensure that supervisors have the skills and knowledge to develop and reinforce a strengths-based culture.

 Additional Coaching Opportunities